cig0/old_blog/infrastructure-security-resource-directory.md

 My goal with this post is that it serve as a memory helper for myself as well a curated directory for anybody else looking for the same information.
 Since I already spent time looking for the information provided here I hope you won't have to :)

-As with any other directory, list or group of lists of any kind, wording and presentation for the following data is hightly subjective and will vary from person to person -- let alone the sorting criteria.
+As with any other directory, list or group of lists of any kind, wording and presentation of the data is hightly subjective and will vary from person to person -- let alone sorting criteria.
-<br/>Feel free to use the `Find...` function of your browser to quickly find want you're looking for.
+<br/>Feel free to use the ```Find...``` function of your browser to quickly find want you're looking for.

 One last thing about how information is presented:
 <br/>I will try to add just the original URL/URI whenever it's possible simply because some resources are self-explanatory, like the ones from GitHub.